itsroops/vcf_comp_with_gold_standard/README.md

 1. GCC/G++ 4.9.2+ for compiling
 2. Linux clusters having **slurm workload manager**.
 3. Availability of **make** program.
 It can be checked using `which make`.
 This is required for building source codes.
 4. Availability of **git** program.
 It can be checked using `which git`.
-This is required for cloning the guthub repository.
+This is required for cloning the github repository.
 5. Availability of **wget** program.
 It can be checked using `which wget`.
 This is required for downloading files.
 6. Availability of **tar** program.
 It can be checked using `which tar`.
 This is required for extracting compressed files.